jswale/discord-alert/README.md

 }
 ```

-A listener contains 3 parts :
+A listener contains 2 parts :
 * the connexion information to the client `server`
-* the alias of the `writer` defined above
 * the list of `channels` we want to listen

 #### Server part